-A letter, including the notice was sent by registered mail to: the Clerk of each municipality listed in the Terms of Reference, the Chief of Bands, the Chair of all neighbouring SPCs, and every person established under the Great Lakes Water Quality Agreement (GLWQA), Lake-wide Management Plans (LaMPs), and Remedial Action Plans (RAPs).
+A letter, including the notice was sent by registered mail to: the Clerk of each municipality listed in the Terms of Reference, the Chief of Bands, the Chair of all neighbouring SPCs, and every person established under the Great Lakes Water Quality Agreement (GLWQA), Lake-wide

+Management Plans (LaMPs), and Remedial Action Plans (RAPs).
 A letter was also sent to every person engaging in activities that are or would be a significant drinking water threat listed in the Assessment Report (AR).

-Six public meetings were held (3 in each SPA) on the draft proposed Assessment Reports in Bayfield (Thursday, January 21, 3-5 p.m. and 6-8 p.m.), Wingham (Wednesday, January 27, 3-6 p.m.), Blyth (Thursday, February 18, 4-6 p.m.), Zurich (Thursday, February 25, 3-6 p.m.), Grand Bend (Saturday, March 6, 10 a.m - noon, and 1-3 p.m.), and Palmerston (Saturday, March 6, 10 a.m - noon, and 1-3 p.m.), and Palmerston (Saturday, March 6, 10 a.m - noon, and 1-3 p.m.), and Palmerston (Saturday, March 6, 10 a.m - noon, and 1-3 p.m.), and Palmerston (Saturday, March 6, 10 a.m - noon, and 1-3 p.m.).
+Six public meetings were held (3 in each SPA) on the draft proposed Assessment Reports in Bayfield (Thursday, January 21, 3-5 p.m. and 6-8 p.m.), Wingham (Wednesday, January 27, 3-6 p.m.), Blyth (Thursday, February 18, 4-6 p.m.), Zurich (Thursday, February 25, 3-6 p.m.), Grand Bend (Saturday, March 6, 10 a.m - noon, and 1-3 p.m.), and Palmerston (Saturday, March 6, 10 a.m - noon, and 1-3 p.m.).
+The meeting on March 6th was also presented as a webinar and teleconference to accommodate seasonal residents and others who could not attend in person.